JamieMoore1994/jamie-portfolio/README.md

 # jamie-portfolio
-My portfolio showcasing my recent projects and blog posts

-Follow me through the process of bringing my portfolio website to life!
+My first and very own portfolio website!

+# What can you find here ?
+Explore the files and commit history to gather an insight into my process creating my portfolio website.